 Who Gets Breast Cancer?

 People of all ethnicities get breast cancer.
-Women with different lifestyle habits and from different walks of life develop breast cancer.
-Women with breast cancer can be fit or overweight, vegetarians or meat-eaters, regular exercisers or “couch potatoes.”
+People with different lifestyle habits and from different walks of life develop breast cancer.
+People with breast cancer can be fit or overweight, vegetarians or meat-eaters, regular exercisers or “couch potatoes.”

 What all people with breast cancer have in common are “bad copies,” or mutations, in the DNA of their breast cells.
 DNA makes up the genes of a cell.
 It carries a set of directions that tell cells when to grow and how to stop growing.

-These mutations can come from your mother or father at birth.
+These mutations can sometimes come from your mother or father at birth.
 More often, these mutations develop at some point in your life.
 Some people are more likely to develop a mutation because cancers run in the family.
-Others have been exposed to certain things during their lives that make them more likely to get a mutation.
+Others who have been exposed to certain things during their lives are more likely to get a mutation.
 We are still learning about the causes of these mutations and why people get them.